 One of the most important public health achievements of the 20th century was adding fluoride to the public water supply to fight back against cavities.
 Cavities occur when bacteria and acid in your mouth wear away on your tooth enamel and create a hole.
 While enamel cannot regrow, it can be strengthened through a process called remineralization.
 Remineralization occurs when fluoride delivers minerals like calcium and phosphate to tooth enamel to help fortify the surface of your tooth.

-Next time you are thirsty, Dr. Jackson and our team hope that you reach for a refreshing glass of tap water — your teeth will thank you!
+Next time you are thirsty, Tyler dentist Dr. Laird and our team hope that you reach for a refreshing glass of tap water — your teeth will thank you!
 To ask our team any questions or to schedule your next visit to our office, contact us today!Contact Us